microsoft/Qcodes/CONTRIBUTING.rst

 -  If you're having difficulty making unit tests, first consider whether your code could be restructured to make it less dependent on other modules.
-Often, however, extra techniques are needed to break down a complex test into simpler ones. @alexcjohnson or @giulioungaretti are happy to help with this.
+Often, however, extra techniques are needed to break down a complex test into simpler ones.
+We are happy to help with this on Slack.
    Two ideas that are useful here:
 -  Patching, one of the most useful parts of the `unittest.mock <https://docs.python.org/3/library/unittest.mock.html>`__ library.
 This lets you specify exactly how other functions/objects